 A lot of love and attention is given to the exterior of a car when it’s time for a good cleaning.
 It makes sense as the outside is the part that a large majority of people will see.
 In order for a car detailing to be complete, you’ll need to spend some time working on the interior too.
+Read this article in shine armor blog.

 Cleaning the interior of your car is a little bit similar to cleaning your house, and it will require a lot of the same tools.
 A vacuum cleaner (especially with hose attachments) will make the process much easier and save you a lot of time.
 However, the biggest risk that comes with cleaning your car’s interior is the upholstery.

 Not all car seats are made from the same materials, and not all cleaners are made from the same chemicals.
 You’ll need to take extra special care when selecting the cleaning product to use on your seats.
 Otherwise, you might end up damaging them and even harming yourself as well.
+Read on to learn more in this article of shine armor blog!

 What Are the Most Common Types of Car Seat?